 There’s nothing worse than opening up your refrigerator to slimy, brown produce that’s gone bad well before its time.
 Okay, maybe there are worse things, but that’s still pretty annoying.

 That’s where the Vejibag Cotton Produce Bags come in.
-This variety set features three different size bags—standard, large, and extra large—that are made from organic cotton and designed to reduce food waste by blocking out air, preserving your vegetables, and keeping them crisp.
+This variety set features three different size bags—standard, large, and extra-large—that are made from cotton and designed to reduce food waste by blocking out air, preserving your vegetables, and keeping them crisp.
 Say hello to a longer shelf-life and goodbye to unnecessary plastic!

 If you’re shopping for a vegetarian who goes through lots of produce but doesn’t always use up the entire fruit or vegetable at once, purchase these Food Huggers Reusable Silicone Food Savers.
 Sticking to the same theme of reducing food waste, these silicone caps wrap around the cut end of fruits and vegetables to block out air, prevent oxidation, and keep food fresher, longer.